basarat/algorithms/src/linkedList/README.md

 Although this works, it puts the burden of keeping track of the `head` on the users of this class.
 We can easily provide a utility, `enqueue` method that adds an item to the linked list.

 * To make it easy to enqueue an item in O(1) we should track the current tail of the linked list, so we add a member for that.
+In general it is useful to keep track of both ends of a linked list i.e. the head and the tail.
 * Now we add the enqueue method, that takes a value of type `T`.
 * We simply create a linked list node using this value.
 Since it will be the new tail we point next to undefined.
 * If this is the first node that we are seeing point our head to this node.